Tomasvaldes1138/UX-Cotizador-de-medicamentos-permanentes/README.md

 ## Proposal description

-<p align="justify"> So to satisfy the problem of these users, we designed the proposal of PermaMed, which is a website that will allow all people who have a chronic disease and must buy every month the remedies they need to treat their diseases or those who need a remedy prescribed only once, will be able to quote the remedies they want to buy in all those pharmacies that have the remedy available.
+<p align="justify"> So to satisfy the problem of these users, we designed the proposal of PermaMed, which is a website that will allow all people who have a chronic disease and must buy every month the remedies they need to treat their diseases or those who need a remedy prescribed only once, will be able to quote the remedies they want to buy in all those pharmacies that have the remedy available. </p>

-In addition to offering them a graph with the historical price, so they can buy, as it has varied the cost of this over time, also offers customers the possibility of a shopping cart in which they can add all the drugs they need to buy and thus provide them with an easy method of purchase that does not take them too much time doing the same process, for these customers will have to upload their prescriptions to the web to verify that the prescription is valid and to make the purchase process in an agile way.
+<p align="justify"> In addition to offering them a graph with the historical price, so they can buy, as it has varied the cost of this over time, also offers customers the possibility of a shopping cart in which they can add all the drugs they need to buy and thus provide them with an easy method of purchase that does not take them too much time doing the same process, for these customers will have to upload their prescriptions to the web to verify that the prescription is valid and to make the purchase process in an agile way. </p>

-Customers will also be able to update their profile information whenever they consider it necessary and will be able to add their different addresses.
+<p align="justify"> Customers will also be able to update their profile information whenever they consider it necessary and will be able to add their different addresses.
 They will also have the option to review their order history, with the option to view the status of their order and the option to place an order they have already placed in the past. </p>

 ## Solution Scope